eltreum0/eltruism/Latest.md

 Added various models to the Target Portrait Fix\
 Added toggles for BigWigs, Chat and Minimap shadows\
 Added options to change the scale of the Talents and Profession frames in Retail\
-Added Dispel Illusion sound (What are you hiding? from Suramar)\
+Added Dispel Illusion sound ("Something is not quite right" from Suramar)\
+Added a new Texture option for Light Mode, "NONE", which will disable Light Mode Textures\
 Updated some files to better load functions\
 Updated [eltruism:leader] tag to also show main tank and assist icons\
 Updated map shadows in Wrath/Classic to check for Leatrix Maps due to it changing the skin\